jibinntcr/Typesetting-a-Community-School-Homepage/README.md

-# St Huxley's Community College Website
+# Typesetting a Community School Homepage

 ## Author
 - **Author:** JIBIN N

 ## Description

-This repository contains the HTML and CSS code for the St Huxley's Community College website.
+This repository contains the HTML and CSS code for typesetting a community school homepage.

 ## Features